roniel06/roniel06/README.md

-<h1 align="center"> Heyy Folks!!!! 😎😎😎👋 </h1>
+<h1 align="center"> Hello Folks!!!! 😎😎😎👋 </h1>

 * I am [Roniel Polanco](https://www.linkedin.com/in/ronielpolanco/) :blush:	 .
-Now i work for the government of the Dominican Republic at the IT Department of the Immigration Office.

-* I've been at the Immigration office for about 2 years now, as a team leader of a division developing strong software for border control and public services.

-* I am a dotNet developer focused on backend.

-* I have made multiple private projects including Government. 👾

-* I am currently learning python because im very interested in Machine Learning and some stuff of that area!!
+Im a Sr. Software Engineer with 6+ years of experience working in the industry.

+* I worked as a contractor for multiple companies in the US.

+## Industries I worked on:

+* Law Firms.
+* Hospitality.
+* Immigration.
+* Logistics Process Automation.

 ## Dev Stack :computer: